 A line of credit can provide your business with access to funds that can be used for both routine and unexpected expenditures.
 Unlike a traditional bank loan, you don’t need to specify how you’ll use the line of credit to be approved.

-Short-term lines of credit have many advantages, but they’re not right for everyone.
+Although short-term credit lines have many advantages, but they’re not right for everyone.
 Before determining the best short-term financing solution for your business, consider a few key questions.

 1. How Do You Plan to Use the Funds?